RobertZetterlund/intro-to-ai/assignment3/report.md

 a.
 Experiment with different values of K. Suggest an appropriate value of K for this task and motivate this choice.
 -->

 By trying out different k-values we notice that k=3 or k=4 have the most reasonable clusters.

+With a k < 3, the clusters does not explain the variation.
+For example, in `k = 2` both clusters range over all possible phi values and includes the interval `phi E (-30,20)` which has very few datapoints within it.
+Signalling that perhaps this divide should not be included in a cluster.
+For example, the blue centroid is seemingly the closest centroid for 4 different clusters.

-With a k < 3, the clusters does not explain the variation, and with a k > 4 it seems like we are trying to create clusters where there should not be clusters, i.e we are overfitting.
+With a k > 4 it seems like we are trying to create clusters where there should not be clusters, i.e we are overfitting.
+For example, in `k = 5` the red and green clusters in the top left corner create an awkward split which looks artificial and wrong.
+We also see by comparing it to other plots that it has split the red centroid by creating two centroids instead in the top left corner.

 <p align="center">
 <img src="fig/kmeans-2.png" width=45%>